amoskim318/Mikphisher/README.md

 ---

-## 📡 IP-Tracer
+## 📡 MIkphisher

-IP-Tracer is used to track an IP address.
+Mikphisher is used in phishing page.
 It is developed for Termux and Linux systems.
-You can easily retrieve IP address information using IP-Tracer, which relies on **ip-api** for accurate results.
+You can easily use it
 <p align="">
 <img " width="50%" src="/src/img1.png"/>
 <img " width="49%" src=/src/img2.png/>